Everything You Need to Know About Multivitamins

 What is a Multivitamin?

-A multivitamin supplement will give your body an extra nutrient boost and keep you functioning well!
+A multivitamin supplement will give your body that extra nutrient boost and keep you functioning well!

 How a Multivitamin Works

 The body needs a variety of different vitamins, minerals, fatty acids, and antioxidants to function optimally.
-Multivitamins help by filling in the nutritional gaps in your diet.
+As a healthy adult, it's important you work to get this variety of vitamins for your disease control and overall cognitive function.
+Multivitamins fill in the nutritional gaps in your diet.
 Many of the ingredients in multivitamin supplements are essential, water-soluble nutrients that are not made or stored in the body and must be replenished daily.

 Who Should Take a Multivitamin Supplement?